gamma-opt/RobustDecisionProgramming.jl/docs/src/distributional_robustness/local-polyhedral-ambiguity-set.md

 We repeat this step until $h-l≤0$ for the smallest $l$ and largest $h$ or $ϵ-\|𝐝\|_1/2≤0.$

-## Set of All Optimal Cross-assignments
+## Set of Optimal Cross-assignments
 ```julia
 using Combinatorics: permutations